Ignatius-

 She scanned her surroundings, once more and considered their hiding spot, on higher ground.
 Away from any surprise attacks.
 Surrounded by large sharp rocks.
 She knew would keep Anton and Maximus safe until the morning.
 Unless the other recruits climbed over those boulders.
 Gothalia glanced at the largest boulder that towered over them.
 “This is would be so much easier if I even had an element.”
 Gothalia muttered beneath her breath, careful to not let anyone hear her.

-She scanned the large rocks for other movement.
-Snakes, specifically.
-She didn’t want any surprises.
-Once satisfied there were none she relaxed.
-Then she stirred at the base of the hill, below where they sat.
 Quietly, Gothalia crawled to Anton and Maximus and woke them without a sound.
 Catching their startled looks, she gestured sharply for silence.
 They nodded.
 Gothalia turned back to the forest where they continued to hear footfalls march throughout the once silent valley.
 “How many are there?”
-Anton asked, grabbing his sword.
-He moved to the edge of the clearing where the large leaves shielded them in the darkness of the forest.
-Their enemy unable to see them.
+Anton asked, grabbing the steel blade at his side.
+He moved to the edge of the clearing with Gothalia, where a dense wall of leaves pulled a shroud of darkness around them, isolating their small camp from the silence of the forest.
+Their enemy unable to see them as they moved through the jungle below.

 “Not sure, didn’t check.”
 Gothalia whispered.

 “What are we going to do if they find us?”
-Maximus queried.
+Maximus queried in a sly whisper, now wide awake.
 Gothalia recognised the same question flash across Anton’s features.
-They had the perfect hiding spot but if the enemy ambushed them—there would be no way out except down the hill.
+They had the perfect hiding spot but if the enemy ambushed them—there would be no way out except down.
 Where the enemy currently moved through the jungle.
-None of them were fire utilisers she could tell, but that didn’t stop them from carrying fiery torches.
+None of them were fire utilisers Gothalia could tell, but that didn’t stop them from carrying fiery torches.

 Warriors masked in mud progressed through the shadows of the thick jungle; their eyes gleamed beneath the crescent moon and the timer in the sky, continued to countdown.